eclipse-epsilon/epsilon-website/mkdocs/docs/doc/egl.md

 3.  **Separation of concerns**: the co-ordination engine ensures that the logic for controlling the text that is generated (i.e. the content) and the logic for controlling the way in which text is emitted (i.e. the destination) are kept separate.

-There is also the [EGX language](../egx/), which was introduced after this documentation was initially written, but provides a fully-fledged rule-based execution engine for paramterising EGL templates.
+There is also the [EGX language](egx.md), which was introduced after this documentation was initially written, but provides a fully-fledged rule-based execution engine for parameterising EGL templates.

 ### The Template type